didriknielsen/pixelcnn_flow/README.md

 Official code for [Closing the Dequantization Gap: PixelCNN as a Single-Layer Flow](https://arxiv.org/abs/2002.02547) by Didrik Nielsen, Ole Winther (2020).

+Code will soon be updated to include new experiments!

 ## Dependencies

 To run the code, we used `python 3.6.8` with the following packages installed: